SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 - `TrackerAdjoint` is able to use a `TrackedArray` form with out-of-place functions `du = f(u,p,t)` but requires an `Array{TrackedReal}` form for `f(du,u,p,t)` mutating `du`.
 The latter has much more overhead, and should be avoided if possible.
-Thus if solving non-ODEs with lots of parameters, using `TrackerAdjoint` with an out-of-place definition may be the current best option.
+When solving non-ODEs with lots of parameters, using `TrackerAdjoint` with an out-of-place definition may currently be the best option.

 !!! note